-Jeepneys are popular and cheap modes of transportation.
+Jeepneys are a popular and cheap mode of transportation.

 When you get ready to take the big step of moving to the Philippines, you should make sure to book your airline ticket early on.
 This is especially true if you plan to move in December.
 This is the time when many Filipinos come home for Christmas and New Year’s celebrations.

 The main way to enter the Philippines is via Manila’s Ninoy Aquino International Airport (NAIA), which will welcome you with long lines at the immigration counter.
 The second busiest (and much nicer) airport of the country is Mactan-Cebu International Airport in Cebu City, which receives flights from Hong Kong, Kuala Lumpur, Singapore, Tokyo, and Seoul.

 Fortunately, Cebu Airport emerged from the chaos of Typhoon Haiyan or Yolanda relatively unscathed.
 The natural disaster in November 2013 destroyed other important airports in the Visayas, especially in Tacloban City, where the airport was rendered unusable for all planes except turboprop craft dedicated to the relief effort.

 Francisco Bangoy International Airport (DVO) in Davao and Diosdado Mascapagal International Airport (DMIA) in Angeles City both also receive international flights from different Asian countries.
 Depending on your destination, entering through one of the smaller airports may make more sense and be more convenient for you.